CamSoper/camsoper.github.io/portfolio.md

 # Portfolio

 This portfolio showcases some of my favorite content projects, along with accompanying code repositories when applicable.
-Some projects include GitHub repos that define dev containers with all the tools and dependencies needed to run the code.
+Some projects include GitHub repos with dev container definitions that include all the tools and dependencies needed to run the code.

 ## Documentation